webarch-coop/ansible-role-ssh/README.md

 ## Repo

-The primary URL of this repo is [`https://git.coop/webarch/ssh`](https://git.coop/webarch/ssh) however it is also [mirrored to GitHub](https://github.com/webarch-coop/ansible-role-ssh) and [available via Ansible Galaxy](https://galaxy.ansible.com/chriscroome/ssh).
+The primary URL of this repo is [`https://git.coop/webarch/ssh`](https://git.coop/webarch/ssh), it is additionally [mirrored to GitHub](https://github.com/webarch-coop/ansible-role-ssh) and [available via Ansible Galaxy](https://galaxy.ansible.com/chriscroome/ssh).

-If you use this role please use a tagged release, see [the release notes](https://git.coop/webarch/ssh/-/releases).
+If you use this role please use a tagged release, see [the release notes](https://git.coop/webarch/ssh/-/releases) as the `master` branch is used for development and testing.